-Having worked a few years as a freelance UX/UI designer I can’t stress enough how important is to start a design project with a proper (or some form of) design brief.
+Having worked a few years as a freelance UX/UI designer I can’t stress enough how important it is to start a design project with a proper (or some form of) design brief.
 I’ve been approached by dozens, even hundreds of people who email me asking about “the price for a website” or something along these lines mentioning just a few details that don’t give me any clarity other than that they want a website/UX project.
-We then start with endless emails, calls and meetings which take time and could be avoided only if they had one simple document in place.
+We then start with endless emails, calls and meetings which take time and could be optimised only if the client had one simple document in place.

 What is a design brief?

 A design brief is document describing the design work that needs to be done, usually prepared by the business or person commissioning the work.
 It could be very formal and detailed, or it could be an informal one-pager describing the main components of the project and the work that will be required.

 What should the design brief include?

 There’s no specific formula or template for the perfect design brief, because every project is different, but to make it really useful you should include:

 What’s the project about – is it a new website, product prototype, UX work, redesign, etc?
 Is it an ecommerce project, an app, an analytics platform, etc?
 You don’t need more than a couple straight to the point sentences here.

 Here’s where you need to provide a bit more details, depending on the size of the project.
 How many pages, what functionalities and features it will have.
 You’ll obviously need more details about a brand new software than for a simple 5-pages website.
 The quote from the designer will be based mainly on this section, so don’t skip any details and be as specific as possible.
 “A few more pages” obviously doesn’t say anything.

 Depending on the specialist you approach, you might need to specify what services you’d require.
 Is it just UX, or you’d also need all the UI artwork implemented?
 Is it a whole website or only the design part without developing?
 Would you need front-end development or design only?
 What about a new logo and other marketing materials?